 Healthcare Imaging Privacy information

-We operate as a service provider to independent specialist medical practitioners (radiologists) who conduct their practices at our facilities.
+We operate as a service provider to independent specialist medical practitioners (radiologists and nuclear medicine physicians) who conduct their practices at our facilities.
 We provide those specialists with all the services and support people (such as radiographers, sonographers and administrative staff) they need to provide you and your referring medical or health practitioner with diagnostic imaging and nuclear medicine services.